helengaiuk/viasat/newsite/README.md

 You are welcome
 =============
 Have fun using it, or borrowing some parts.
 In case of issues or ideas just create them on github.
-Or write us at <a href="mailto:html@coderiver.com.ua">html@coderiver.com.ua</a>.
+Or write us at .

 gl & hf.